Skip to content

 The view

 Ocean, beach, and island.
-Grand Africa faces the Atlantic with a 180-degree panorama.
-You watch sailboats in Granger Bay, waves crashing, and on clear days you can see Robben Island on the horizon.
-At sunset the sky turns fiery orange over the water.
-You are close enough to the water that it feels like a tropical beach club inside the city.
+Grand Africa faces the Atlantic with a 180-degree view: sailboats in Granger Bay, breaking waves, and Robben Island on the horizon on clear days.
+At sunset the sky turns deep orange over the water.
+You sit close enough to the sea that the place feels more like a tropical beach club than a city restaurant.

 Price and booking